 First IB employees take time to give back to the communities in central Indiana.
 They become certified as tax preparers and volunteer doing taxes.
 They work with Habitat for Humanity.
 Employees assist in local schools.
 They teach financial topics to those students.
 They have participated in the Susan G. Komen Race for the Cure.

-First IB donates to different charitable causes.
-They support different charities that are important to their employees.
-Those charities include local youth baseball teams.
-National Multiple Sclerosis Society, Cystic Fibrosis Foundations, and Alliance for Lupus Research are specific charities they support.
+First IB donates to charitable causes.
+They support charities their employees suggest.
+Those charities include local youth baseball teams and the National Multiple Sclerosis Society.
+Cystic Fibrosis Foundations and Alliance for Lupus Research are other charities they support.
 Their support also focuses on affordable housing, community service, and revitalization.

 Yes.
 First Internet Bank is FDIC insured.
-The FDIC is an agency of the United States government that protects funds deposited in banks, up to $250,000 per customer, per bank.
-The money deposited in FDIC insured banks means money is backed by the full faith and credit of the United States government.
+The FDIC is an agency of the United States government.
+They protect funds deposited in banks, up to $250,000 per customer, per bank.
+The money is backed by the full faith and credit of the United States government.

 With debit or ATM cards, checks, electronic transfers, and free online bill pay.
 You cannot transfer money from First IB to another institution on the app.
 Make those transfers on the website.

 Yes.
 With the First IB mobile app, you can check balances, transfer money, and deposit checks.
 You can pay bills online.
-Transferring money to a different financial institution must be done through online banking.
+To transfer money to another financial institution requires online banking.

 First IB is entirely online.
 The interest rates are competitive with other online accounts.
 The required opening balances are low.
 Accounts have a monthly fee, but they are low and easy to waive.
 There are no branch locations.

 Yes.
-First IB offers a variety of different business accounts.
+First IB offers business accounts.
 Checking, savings, and money market accounts are available.
-CDs, loans, and health savings accounts are offered for businesses.
+CDs, loans, and HSA are offered for businesses.